-The best downtowns in NJ is a little like coming across a hidden secret—many are full of history, culture, good food, and exploring with the whole family can feel like a mini-escape.
-You can find plenty of kid-friendly things to do on the streets of these unique and vibrant downtowns, exploring one with the whole family is a must.
+Finding the best downtowns in NJ is a little like coming across a hidden secret—many are full of history, great food, and culture, and making a trip to one feels like a mini-escape.
+And with plenty of kid-friendly things to do on the streets of these unique and vibrant downtowns, exploring one with the whole family is a must.
 Take a step back into Revolutionary War history in Morristown, find Jersey music roots in Asbury Park, or stroll along the Hudson River in city-slick Hoboken.
 Ready to hit the pavement with your crew?
 Scroll down for where to go and what to do in these best downtowns in NJ. (featured photo credit: @meaghanbmurphy featured on @bestfieldnj)

 These are some of the best downtowns in New Jersey for family fun

-Kings Highway is one of the oldest roads in New Jersey and home to this Camden County village with historic architecture and a neighborly feel among the one-of-a-kind shops and cafes.
-Relive your childhood with your kids at the Ram Arcade Museum, shop for games, trains, books, and more at the Happy Hippo, or sugar up with a bunch of gummies, chocolates, jelly beans, and more at The Candy Buffet.
+Kings Highway is one of the oldest roads in New Jersey and home to this Camden County village with historic architecture and a neighborly feel.
+Relive your childhood with your kids at the Ram Arcade Museum, shop for games, trains, books, and more at the Happy Hippo, or sugar up with a bunch of gummies, chocolates, and jelly beans at The Candy Buffet.
 Stop for a bite to eat at The British Chip Shop, where you can feast on battered fish and chips and other favorites from across the pond.
 After, hunt for dinosaur bones at Pennypacker Park.
 This national historic landmark is where the world’s first complete dinosaur skeleton — “Haddy” the Hadrosaurus—was discovered in 1858.
 Or take a free tour and history lesson at the 200-year-old facility at the Indian King Tavern Museum.
-If you are looking for more to do visit Haddon Lake, or the Camden Children’s Garden, Camden Adventure Aquarium, or Battleship New Jersey which are featured on our NJMOM Attractions to Enjoy This Spring Guide.
+If you are looking for more to do, visit Haddon Lake, the Camden Children’s Garden, Camden Adventure Aquarium, or Battleship New Jersey are all nearby, and NJMOM attractions we love.

 Drive off Exit 0 on the Garden State Parkway, and you’ll be transported to Cape May, a dreamy seaside village dotted with Victorian architecture, cozy inns, and lots of coastal views.
 The first stop on your list should be the Washington Street Mall, a pedestrian-friendly area teeming with shops and restaurants.
 Grab a bite to eat at Fins Bar & Grill, find some treats to bring home at the Cape May Peanut Butter Company, and keep your kids happy with a gourmet ice cream sandwich from Peace Pie.
 Stroll the sidewalks to the candy-colored gingerbread houses that make downtown Cape May on the list as a National Historic Landmark.
 Of course, kids will want to spend time on the sand, but there’s also the Cape May County Park & Zoo, the Cape May Lighthouse, and the Nature Center of Cape May.
 Or experience whale and dolphin watching with the Cape May Whale Watch & Research Center.
-If this is more than a day trip, a stay at Congress Hall is a perfect kid-friendly stop; discover that and more resorts in the area in on our NJ Kid-Friendly resorts around NJ Guide.
+If this is more than a day trip, a stay at Congress Hall is a perfect kid-friendly stop.

 This Union County location with a Main Street USA feel is often referred to as Bestfield by locals—and it’s easy to see why with tree-lined sidewalks, unique shops mixed with brand-name ones, and a generally convivial atmosphere.
-With Westfield’s 300th birthday this year, there are lots of things to do in downtown Westfield.
-Kids can hunt to find 30 painted butterflies strategically placed around town, installed by the Westfield Public Arts Commission in honor of the milestone event.
-After, check out Baron’s Drug Store, an old-fashioned pharmacy for fun trinkets and toys.
+Check out Baron’s Drug Store, an old-fashioned pharmacy for fun trinkets and toys.
 And of course, you’ll need photos for the ‘gram, so a stop at the Selfie Station (the first and only selfie museum in NJ) will give you the backgrounds and ring lighting to get snap-happy.
 Looking to satisfy your sweet tooth?
-Kilwin’s is a big hit for fudge, candy, and ice cream, or visit the Cinnaholic Bakery which has massive cinnamon buns with toppings and edible cookie dough (yum).
+Kilwin’s is a big hit for fudge, candy, and ice cream, or visit Cinnaholic, which has massive cinnamon buns with toppings and edible cookie dough (yum).
 Boxwood Coffee is also a must for great local coffee and to-go snacks.
 Finally, let some energy out at Mindowaskin Park with its recently renovated playground, and don’t miss the little duck pond close by.

 This town not only includes the homes and hangouts of Albert Einstein, F. Scott Fitzgerald, and 80’s icon Brooke Shields but it’s also been the backdrop for movies such as “A Beautiful Mind,” “Transformers: Revenge of the Fallen,” and more.
 Enjoy the architecture of the fourth oldest university in the United States, grab breakfast for dinner at PJ’s Pancake House, or sneak in a sweet treat at the Bent Spoon.
-Continue to explore with things to do in downtown Princeton at Palmer Square with a stop at the historic Nassau Inn, a visit to the Princeton Record Exchange for old and new music, and JaZAMs for a fantastic selection of toys.
-If your kids are into history, this is full of noteworthy sites like Trinity Church, Princeton Battle Monument, Princeton Battlefield State Park or Morven Museum and Garden.
-Let some energy out before heading home with a stop at Marquand Park, Terhune Orchards, or visit our favorite Grounds for Sculpture featured on our NJMOM Attractions to Enjoy This Spring Guide.
+Continue to explore things to do in downtown Princeton at Palmer Square with a stop at the historical Nassau Inn, a visit to the Princeton Record Exchange for old and new music, and JaZAMs for a fantastic selection of toys.
+If your kids are into history, this is full of noteworthy sites like Trinity Church, Princeton Battle Monument, Princeton Battlefield State Park, or Morven Museum and Garden.
+Let some energy out before heading home with a stop at Marquand Park, Terhune Orchards, or visit our favorite Grounds for Sculpture.

 Locals are partial to this Monmouth County town built on the banks of the Navesink River, which brings together art, culture, local boutiques, and excellent restaurants.
-Start on Front Street for a whimsical cupcake at Sugarush, a Food Network winner, and offers delectable flavor combos like Oreo explosion and York Peppermint Patty.
-Head to the Broad Street for more things to do, like pottery painting at A Time to Kiln, playing vintage arcade games at Yestercades, and visiting the cult favorite based on the movie—Jay and Silent Bob’s Secret Stash store.
-Steps away from downtown Red Bank is the historic Count Basie Theater, where legendary performers have been on stage here since 1926 including Tony Bennet, Bruce Springsteen and Ringo Starr.
-If you don’t catch a performance, a stop by to learn about the history of the theater and jazz legend Count Basie (a former Red Bank resident), is a must.
-For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes
+Head to Broad Street for things to do, like pottery painting at A Time to Kiln, playing vintage arcade games at Yestercades, and visiting the cult movie favorite, Jay and Silent Bob’s Secret Stash store.
+Steps away from downtown Red Bank is the historic Count Basie Theater, where legendary performers have been on stage here since 1926, including Tony Bennet, Bruce Springsteen, and Ringo Starr.
+If you don’t catch a performance, a stop by to learn about the history of the theater and jazz legend Count Basie (a former Red Bank resident) is a must.
+For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes.

 What do you think is one of the best downtowns in NJ?